-State Law mandates five main types of professionals to call the Child Abuse Hotline and report if they have a reasonable suspicion that a child has been abused or neglected.
-You are one of these mandated reporters if your work brings you into contact with children and/or families, because you are in a key position to help protect children from harm.
+New York State Law mandates five main types of professionals to call the Child Abuse Hotline and report if they have a reasonable suspicion that a child has been abused or neglected.
+Becasue the work of mandated reporters brings them into contact with children and/or families, they are in a key position to help protect children from harm.

-Check this list to see if your professional or volunteer work makes you a mandated reporter in New York State.
-If you do not see your profession on this list, you may still be mandated by law to report.
+Check this list to see if your professional responsibilities make you a mandated reporter in New York State.
 Talk to your supervisor or employer to be sure of your status as a mandated reporter.
-You can also call Child Protective Services (CPS) at 585-461-5690 to talk it over.
+You can also call Monroe County Child Protective Services (CPS) at 585-461-5690 to talk it over.
+If you do not see your profession on this list, you can still report your concerns about child abuse and maltreatment as a voluntary reporter.

 List of Mandated Reporters